FREQUENTLY ASKED QUESTIONS

 Ptest_threads is the number of CPU threads you want to test the primes found by the sieve.
 As a general rule, the number of threads used for the sieve should be 75% of the threads used for testing.

 It is also recommended to add the following line to the options found in the .conf file:

 This option enables the miner to use an improved sieve algorithm which will enable your miner to find primes at a faster rate.

 Step 3 – Run the nexus_cpuminer.exe file.
-For more information on pools and settings, see the Mining & Minting Nexus page.
+For more information on pools and settings, please see the Mine page.

 The GPU is a dedicated processing unit housed on-board your graphics card.
 The GPU is able to perform certain tasks extremely well, unlike your CPU, which is designed for parallel processing.
 Nexus supports both AMD and Nvidia GPU mining, and works best on the newer models.
 Officially, Nexus does not support GPU pool mining, but there are 3rd party miners with this capability.

 The latest software for the Nvidia miner can be found here.
 The latest software for the AMD miner can be found here.
 The AMD miner is a third party miner.
-Information and advice about using the AMD miner can be found on our Slack channel.
 This guide will walk you through the Nvidia miner.

 Step 1 – Close your wallet.
 Navigate to